fermat01/Building-streaming-ETL-Data-pipeline/README.md

  <img src="images/inside-spark-container.png" >

- and To list all jar files in jars folder and download the required jar files for spark application
+ and to list all jar files in jars folder and download the required jar files for spark application
 </li>